dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/DatabaseTriggers.md

 <div class="preWrapperWide" markdown="1">
     CREATE TRIGGER log_salary_increase
-    AFTER UPDATE ON employees referencing NEW as NEW FOR EACH ROW INSERT INTO employees_log
+    AFTER UPDATE ON employees
+    REFERENCING NEW as NEW
+    FOR EACH ROW
+      INSERT INTO employees_log
         (emp_id, log_date, new_salary, action)
         VALUES (NEW.empno, CURRENT_DATE, NEW.salary, 'NEW SALARY');
 {: .Example xml:space="preserve"}